commonhaus/foundation/policies/trademark-policy.md

 - The Commonhaus Foundation does not warrant that any pending trademark applications for Commonhaus trademarks will result in any granted trademark protection.
 - The Commonhaus Foundation shall not be liable for any claims relating to user’s activities taken under the permissions granted by this policy.
 You (the user of Commonhaus Trademarks) hereby agree to indemnify, defend and hold the the Commonhaus Foundation and its contributors harmless against any such claims.

-## 7.7 Modifications and Updates
+## Modifications and Updates

 The Commonhaus Foundation may modify or update this Trademark Policy as needed.
 You are responsible for staying informed about the most recent trademark guidelines.
+Amendments or changes to this policy will follow the [amendment process][].

-## 7.8 Attribution
+## Attribution

 This work is inspired by [The OpenJS Foundation Trademark Policy](https://openjsf.org/wp-content/uploads/sites/84/2021/01/OpenJS-Foundation-Trademark-Policy-2021-01-12.docx.pdf).
 It is licensed under a Creative
 Commons Attribution 4.0 International license (“CC BY 4.0”, available at
 <https://creativecommons.org/licenses/by/4.0>).

+[amendment process]: ../bylaws/amendments.md